AngelF196/Special-Delivery/README.md

 Reason: Angel was a fantastic teammate for this project, he put his fair share into the assignment and was very communicative.
 At no point did our communication go away and he was very easy to work with.
 I think he deserves full points!

+Teammate: Akai Strong

+Score: 2

+Reason: Akai was a great teammate on this project, we never had any miscommunication and there was a constant trust in eachother that we would both do our fair share of the work.
+He did especially well integrating all 3 necessary design patterns into the NPCs and provided general help as well.

 ## Open-source assets
-- City any external assets used here.
- - Images used from One Piece owned by Toei Animation & Echiiro Oda
+- NPC sprites used from One Piece owned by Toei Animation & Echiiro Oda
+- Background Music "beach theme or smth (2024) [s-smp]" by John "Joy" Tay on YouTube